 We have 17 million farmers in the country who are earning like 40 cents per day.
-That’s six times below the poverty line and it’s incredible when I found that out about six years ago I felt like I needed to do something about it.
+That’s six times below the poverty line and that’s incredible.
+When I found that out about six years ago I felt like I needed to do something about it.

-Never did I realize that I would start a company that six years later I’m talking to you right now and as you’re running the company.
-And it has been extremely challenging but a wonderful learning experience.
+Never did I realize that I would start a company that six years later I’m talking to you right now and am still running the company.
+It has been extremely challenging but a wonderful learning experience.

 CHUNG: I know with social enterprise there’s so many types of products you could focus on, why did you choose rice?
 Obviously it’s Thailand’s largest export but, why rice?
 Why not something else and why farmers?

-DEJKRAISAK: You know as a Thai person, we grew up with rice… you know like… our… most of our farmers grow rice in this country and they’re the one that are making the least income so they’re the deepest in the poverty… you know so… for us rice is a vehicle to help these farmers get out of poverty.
+DEJKRAISAK: You know as a Thai person, we grew up with rice.
+Most of our farmers grow rice in this country and they’re the one that are making the least income, so they’re the deepest in the poverty.
+For us rice is a vehicle to help these farmers get out of poverty.
 It also has cultural significance in Thailand.

 CHUNG: Now, what’s the average salary of a Thai farmer per month?

 DEJKRAISAK: Right now the Thai farmers, they’re only earning about 40 cents per day… so in a month… that’s $12 for a month.
-As far as the research go… is the lowest in ASEAN country lower than Vietnam, lower than Burma and this is because we have very low yield and high cost of production.
+As far as research goes… it’s the lowest income for rice farmers in ASEAN countries, lower than Vietnam, lower than Burma, and this is because we have very low yield and high cost of production.

 CHUNG: Now, why the name Jasberry?
 Is there a difference between Jasberry and Riceberry?

-DEJKRAISAK: Jasberry is like a strain of rice which was developed… you know, through a non GMO natural crossbreeding… so the unique property of Jasberry rice is… it has three times higher antioxidant than blueberry… so it has extremely high level of antioxidant and is also soft and delicious despite being whole grain.
+DEJKRAISAK: Jasberry is like a strain of rice which was developed through a non GMO natural crossbreeding.
+The unique property of Jasberry rice is, it has three times higher antioxidant than blueberry.
+It has extremely high level of antioxidant, and is also soft and delicious despite being whole grain.
 So you know it’s the uniqueness of the variety and this distinguishes it from other varieties of rice.

 Related: The Best of Foods at THAIFEX 2017

-The name communicates the benefit of this rice which is that it has the aroma and softness of Jasmine but also has the antioxidant benefit of the blueberry fruit.
-We believe what the consumers get when they buy Jasberry rice is they’re getting the world’s healthiest rice and that’s what we say that with pride because we test that with the nutrition… with the lab… with the third party and we work closely with the farmer.
+The name communicates the benefit of this rice which has the aroma and softness of Jasmine, and also has the antioxidant benefit of the blueberry fruit.
+We believe what the consumers get when they buy Jasberry rice is, they’re getting the world’s healthiest rice.
+We say that with pride because we tested the nutrition with the lab… with the third party and we work closely with the farmer.

-We know every step of the process of what went into growing this rice… so, you know, we can really say that it was grown with love… it was, you know… it was grown with a lot of care and it’s helping a lot of people.
+We know every step of the process of what went into growing this rice… so, you know, we can really say that it is grown with love.
+It is grown with a lot of care and it’s helping a lot of people.

 CHUNG: So, what sort of impact has your social enterprise business had on the lives of farmers since your business started?

-DEJKRAISAK: End of 2015, we had a third party social impact assessor called Shujog from Singapore, and they came and they did like an audit on our company and the result was that for one…right now, the farmers are earning 14 times higher income compared to the average rice farmer in Thailand which allowed them to have you know… send their children to school.
+DEJKRAISAK: End of 2015, we had a third party social impact assessor called Shujog from Singapore.
+They came and they did an audit on our company and the result was that for one…right now, the farmers are earning 14 times higher income compared to the average rice farmer in Thailand, which allow them to send their children to school.

-The second impact is actually the health.
+The second impact is actually their health.
 The farmers that grow Jasberry rice will keep about 25% for their personal and their family consumption.
-So actually the farmers has reported increased health… you know, reduced sickness and they actually feel much healthier.
+The farmers have reported increased health… reduced sickness and they actually feel much healthier.

-The rice mill is owned by a farmer cooperative and not owned by us but we brought in experts to help train them.
+The rice mill is owned by a farmer cooperative and not owned by us, but we brought in experts to help train them.
 We try to help them with sources of financing.
-So we partner with them every step of the way to build their capacity and we believe that it is fundamentally…maybe this is not so tangible but this is in the long run will allow them to prosper.
+We partner with them every step of the way to build their capacity, and we believe that it is fundamentally…maybe this is not so tangible, but in the long run will allow them to prosper.

 CHUNG: Where are most of your farmers and how many farmers are under your social enterprise right now.